-New Accounting Pronouncement
+New Accounting Pronouncements

 On August 18, 2016, FASB issued Accounting Standards Update (ASU) 2016-14, Not-for-Profit Entities (Topic 958) - Presentation of Financial Statements of Not-for-Profit Entities.
 The update addresses the complexity and understandability of net asset classification, deficiencies in information about liquidity and availability of resources, and the lack of consistency in the type of information provided about expenses and investment return.
-The Foundation has implemented ASU 2016-14 and has adjusted the presentation in these financial statements accordingly.
+As of December 31, 2018, the Foundation has implemented ASU 2016-14 and has adjusted the presentation in these financial statements accordingly.
 The changes required by this ASU have been applied retrospectively to all periods presented, which had no effect on the total change in net assets or total assets previously reported.